-The Zanesville Fire Department will be flushing hydrants on the south end of Zanesville starting on September 12th.
+The Zanesville Fire Department will continue flushing hydrants on the northend of town on Friday.

 Crews will be flushing hydrants in the general area of the west side of Frazeysburg Road from Northpointe Drive to the City limits including Gorsky Drive, Kohl’s Shopping Center, Northpointe Mall, Home Depot and all side streets.